joemcmahon/Csgrouper/README.txt

 position in the 18 notes scale.
 Feel free to sculpt on it!

 2: http://www.emilbarton.net76.net contains an "xpace-flute_raw-csg.mp3"
-and a quickly transformed (sculpted) version of the same part named "ballad.mp3" as well as their corresponding score files.
+and a quickly transformed (sculpted) version of the same project renamed "ballad.mp3" as well as their corresponding score files.